tape-tv/tape-tv.github.io/_posts/2016-03-23-custom-elements-in-tvml.markdown

 categories: swift
 ---

-If you are not familiar with TVML it’s a markup language created for apps running on the new Apple TV which allows you to describe native interfaces similar to HTML without writing a single line of Swift.
+If you are not familiar with TVML, it’s a markup language created for apps running on the new Apple TV which allows you to describe native interfaces similar to HTML without writing a single line of Swift.

 TVML documents can also be fetched from a server making them ideal for “browsing interfaces” where the content changes frequently and the interface does not need to be highly customized.